benbjurstrom/pgvector-scout/PROJECT.md

+# PgVector Scout Package for Laravel

-This project is a pacakge for Laravel PHP that provides a Laravel Scout engine for the pgvector postgres extension.
-Laravel Scout is a first party package for Laravel that is used for searching models.
+This package provides a Laravel Scout engine for the pgvector PostgreSQL extension.
+Laravel Scout is a first-party package for Laravel that is used for searching models using vector embeddings.

+## Architecture Overview

-Scout is an excellent choice for this since it automatically uses model observers to keep the searchable data up to date.
-Traditionally this would be stored in a separate system like Typesense or Meilisearch.
-But with the pgvector extension we'll use the observers to keep the vectors up to date as the underlying data changes.
-Here's a few high level architectural decisions.
+Scout is an excellent choice for this implementation since it automatically uses model observers to keep the searchable data up to date.
+While traditionally Scout engines store data in separate search systems like Typesense or Meilisearch, this package leverages PostgreSQL's pgvector extension to store and search vector embeddings directly in the database.

-1. We'll store the vectors and their meta data for all models in a separate table and use laravel's polymorphic relationship to associate a vector with a model.
-The table's schema can be found in @create_embeddings_table.php.stub.
+### Key Components

+1. **Centralized Vector Storage**
+   - All vectors and their metadata are stored in a single `embeddings` table
+   - Uses Laravel's polymorphic relationships to associate vectors with models
+   - Schema defined in `create_embeddings_table.php` migration

+2. **Embedding Model**
-2. The package provides the @Embedding.php model which we'll use to store the vectors and create a polymorphic relationship to the searchable model.
+   - The package provides an `Embedding` model for managing vectors
-3. Laravel scout offers the ablity to use queues to manage creating/updating the vectors.
-Which is useful since the vectors will need to be fetched from some api like the one provided by openai.
-4. We'll only update the vector if the hash has changed or doesn't exist.
-5. The Engine will only allow a one to one relationship between models and vectors.
-Therefore, for situations where there are large pieces of content tied to a single model we'll encourage the users to chunk those into a separate table.
-For example, a table containing blog post content should be chunked into a table called blog_post_chunks and then the search would be applied to the BlogPostChunk model not the original BlogPost table.
+   - Creates polymorphic relationships to searchable models
+   - Stores vector data, content hash, and embedding model information

+3. **Vector Updates**
+   - Implements efficient vector updates using content hashing
+   - Only generates new embeddings when content changes
+   - Supports Laravel Scout's queueing system for async vector generation
+   - Integrates with external embedding services (e.g., OpenAI)

+4. **Search Implementation**
+   - Uses pgvector's nearest neighbor search with cosine similarity
+   - Supports both vector and text-based queries
+   - Handles soft deletes and additional query constraints
+   - Maintains proper model relationships in search results

+5. **Content Processing**
+   - Converts model attributes to labeled text format
+   - Handles nested arrays and various data types
+   - Supports customizable data formatting

+### Design Decisions

+1. **One-to-One Relationship**
+   - Each model instance has exactly one vector embedding
+   - For large content, it's recommended to chunk data into separate models
+   - Example: Blog posts should be split into `BlogPostChunk` models for optimal search

+2. **Caching Strategy**
+   - Uses content hashing to prevent unnecessary embedding updates
+   - Stores content hash alongside vectors for quick comparison

+3. **Soft Delete Handling**
+   - Leverages database joins instead of duplicating soft delete state
+   - When soft deletes are enabled, embeddings table is joined with parent table
+   - This ensures consistency and avoids redundant soft delete tracking
+   - More efficient than traditional Scout engines which must maintain separate soft delete states

+4. **Extensibility**
+   - Configurable embedding models and actions
+   - Supports custom vector generation implementations
+   - Integrates with Laravel's existing Scout features

+### Current Features

+- ✅ Vector generation and storage
+- ✅ Nearest neighbor search
+- ✅ Content hashing for efficient updates
+- ✅ Soft delete support
+- ✅ Scout metadata integration
+- ✅ Polymorphic relationships
+- ✅ Lazy loading support

+### Upcoming Features

+- Pagination support
+- Delete method implementation
+- Total count handling
+- Enhanced ID mapping

+This package provides a robust solution for implementing vector search in Laravel applications while maintaining the familiar Scout interface and leveraging PostgreSQL's vector capabilities.